visioninhope/foundationallm/docs/setup-guides/agents/internal-context-agent.md

 HTTP DELETE {{baseUrl}}/instances/{{instanceId}}/providers/FoundationaLLM.Agent/agents/<name>
 ```

+> [!NOTE]
->**Note:** FLLM currently implements logical deletes for Internal Context agents.
+> FLLM currently implements logical deletes for Internal Context agents.
 This means that users cannot create an Internal Context agent with the same name as a deleted Internal Context agent.
 Support for purging Internal Context agents will be added in a future release.

 ## Validating an internal context agent